Updated on September 15, 2023

 You never know when you will run out of batteries, so I keep all the sizes in a fishing tackle box.
 This box stays in a drawer in the bedroom.

-We have a designated shelf for the kid’s toys.
+We have a designated shelf for the kids’ toys.
 They have a plastic bin filled with buckets, shovels, bubbles, bug catchers, and a frisbee.
-I purchase items from Dollar Tree so if they get lost or broken they can easily be replaced.
-The bucket goes right outside when we get to camp.

 I also keep coloring supplies in the trailer.
-I love to color and it is a great rainy day activity for the whole family.
-We have a couple of games like Uno and Yahtzee that are always in the trailer.
-I keep them all together in a Ziploc bag.
+I love to color; it is a great rainy day activity for the whole family.

-The bathroom is actually pretty big in our new trailer.
-Now that we have more room, I purchased duplicates of almost everything we use in our house bathroom for the trailer.
-I purchased smaller sizes as needed to fit everything in the cabinet.
+The bathroom in our new trailer is pretty big.
+Now that we have more room, I purchased duplicates of almost everything we use in our house for the trailer, so I don’t have to worry about stocking the trailer each time we camp.

-I used another divided tote to keep all our shower supplies together.
 When we are not camping, it goes in a cabinet in the main bedroom.
-When we get to camp it either goes in the shower or on the floor of the bathroom.
+When we get to camp, it goes in the shower or bathroom floor.

 Under the bathroom sink, we keep towels, a first aid kit, and our toilet chemicals.